Ukrainian soldiers rescued after hiding in Russian-occupied hospital for three years

 An emotional video shows the moment the troops were reunited with friends and family

-The troops were wounded in battle in 2022 and remained in hospital in Russian-occupied Ukraine, where “sympathetic doctors” helped to protect them from Russian secret services, commander Oleksii Neizhpapa said on Facebook.
+The troops were wounded in battle in 2022 and remained in hospital in Russian-occupied Ukraine, where “sympathetic doctors” helped to shield them from Russian secret services, commander Oleksii Neizhpapa said on Facebook.

 “Our guys survived where it seemed there was no chance,” said Mr Neizhpapa, in a post announcing the rescue and giving details of how it was carried out.

-Evacuation measures began after a marine who was recently exchanged in a Moscow-Kyiv prisoner swap said his twin had been severely wounded during fighting in eastern Ukraine in 2022.
+Evacuation measures began after a marine, recently freed in a Moscow-Kyiv prisoner swap, said his twin brother had been severely wounded during fighting in eastern Ukraine in 2022.

 “Upon receiving this information, I made the decision to begin special evacuation measures,” Mr Neizhpapa said.